bayoDev0kkk/bayoDev0kkk/README.md

 # Hi there 👋 I'm Baiel Kanybekov

-I am a Frontend Developer with 3+ years of experience in building user interfaces using ReactJS, TypeScript, Redux, and TailwindCSS.
+I am a Frontend Developer with experience in building user interfaces using ReactJS, TypeScript, Redux, and TailwindCSS.
 I specialize in creating clean, scalable, and maintainable code.
 I enjoy working in Agile teams and always strive to improve my skills by learning new technologies.

 ### 💬 Ask me about:
 - React